-Prior to joining Keller Rohrback, David was a partner at Rosen Preminger & Bloom LLP where his successes included the In re Masters Mates & Pilots Pension Plan and IRAP Litigation.
+Prior to joining Keller Rohrback, David was a partner at Rosen Preminger & Bloom LLP, where his successes included the In re Masters Mates & Pilots Pension Plan and IRAP Litigation.
 He was previously a Supervisory Trial Attorney for the Equal Employment Opportunity Commission, a Senior Attorney with Legal Services for the Elderly Poor, and a Reginald Heber Smith Fellow with Brooklyn Legal Services.
-He is a charter fellow of the American College of Employee Benefits Counsel, a senior editor of Employee Benefits Law (Bloomberg BNA), and Chair of the Board of Mabou Mines, an experimental theater company in New York City, for the past 20 years.
+He is a charter fellow of the American College of Employee Benefits Counsel, was for many years a senior editor of Employee Benefits Law (Bloomberg BNA), and a longtime Board member and Chair Emeritus of the Board of Mabou Mines, an experimental theater company in New York City.

 Bar and Court Admissions